Available space and objects

 www.campusberlinbuch.de/en/immobilien

-Link to the future start-up center BerlinBioCube:
+Link to the new start-up center BerlinBioCube:

 News Buch Berlin